Forage Cutting Height Recommendations from Dr. Dan Undersander

 For cool season grasses, cut at a minimum of 4 inches (10.2 cm).
 For Sudan-type grasses, cut at a minimum of 6 inches (15.2 cm).
 Grass stores energy in the base of the stem.
 If you cut grasses when they are too short, they won’t grow as fast or yield as much hay that year.

 Follow these cutting guidelines to minimize dirt in forage and maximize regrowth.
-Hear additional guidance from Dr. Dan Undersander in the video below.
+Hear additional guidance from Dr. Dan Undersander.

 This article contains third-party observations, advice or experiences that do not necessarily reflect the opinions of Vermeer Corporation, its affiliates or its dealers.